This circuit turns an AC-CDI into a DC-CDI.

 Led

-– When the module is powered on, LED blink 3 times meaning processor is OK.
+– When the module is powered on, LED blinks 3 times meaning processor is OK.

 – Led is OFF when output voltage is OK (not too high)